ketut-garjita/E-Commerce-Engagement-ML/README.md

 ## Project Overview

-This project aims to predict the engagement of tweets related to Tokopedia.
+This project aims to predict the engagement of tweets related to several e-commerce companies.
 Engagement is defined as a combination of likes, replies, and retweets.
 The model processes input text (preprocessed tweets) and hashtag information to output an engagement score that reflects the potential audience interaction.

 The project implements TensorFlow Serving, Kubernetes, Docker, and AWS Kubernetes (EKS) for efficient model deployment ⁷and scalability.